SDR4space/Examples/sat/GQRX/README.md

 ```

 * To control GQRX from remote computer, you need to allow the computer connection to GRQX.
-Example, to allow 192.168.1.113 managing GQRX, go to 'Tools/Remote computer settings' and add '::ffff:192.168.1.113'
+Example, to allow 192.168.1.113 managing GQRX, go to 'Tools/Remote computer settings' and add `::ffff:192.168.1.113` to list.
 Have also a look to your firewall settings, to allow incoming command on TCP port 7356
-Once tested edit and adapt IP-adress for ` msg.sh` script (see below).

 * Then try to send the a command using `msg.sh` script :
+This script is configured for a local GQRX (127.0.0.1): edit and adapt file for remote GQRX control.
 `./msg.sh 'F 132456679'`